Recruiting: Paying consumers

 The how, why and when of remuneration and reimbursement

-Health Consumers Queensland has updated the Consumer Remuneration Position Statement, effective from 1 July 2024.
+Health Consumers Queensland has updated the Health Consumer Payments Position Statement for 2025-2026.

 Still have questions?
 Contact us – we are happy to talk it through with you.